 - providing support to litigators in contentious estate and trust matters (e.g. Will challenges, passing of accounts, testamentary capacity disputes, guardianship, dependant’s relief claims, etc.).

 Lucy works closely with other members of the firm’s Wills, Trusts and Estates group, including junior lawyers and her law clerk, in an effort to provide timely and cost-effective advice and work product for her clients.

 Since her call to the bar in 2008, Lucy has persistently pursued ways in which to build her skill set and knowledge to better serve her clients.
 To this end, in 2013 she completed the requirements necessary to earn the Trust and Estate Practitioner (TEP) designation from the international Society of Trust and Estate Practitioners (STEP) and spent a couple of years working as an associate lawyer in the Wealth Management and Tax groups of a national law firm.

 In addition to her committee work, Lucy frequently writes and co-authors articles for various publications (both domestic and international) including Trusts and Trustees, Journal of International Tax, Trust and Corporate Planning and Canadian Tax Focus.
 She has co-authored chapters including the following: Family Offices: The Society of Trusts and Estates Practitioners Handbook for Advisors (STEP and Global Business), International Trust Laws (Jordan Publishing) and A Guide to International Estate Planning: Drafting, Compliance, and Administration Strategies (American Bar Association).
-In 2019 she joined the editorial board of Thomson Reuters’ Taxes & Wealth Management quarterly publication and the STEP Toronto branch newsletter committee.
+In 2019 she joined both the editorial board of Thomson Reuters’ Taxes & Wealth Management quarterly publication and the STEP Toronto branch newsletter committee.

 Lucy regularly presents at legal conferences including for AIJA, Law Society of Ontario (formerly known as the Law Society of Upper Canada), OBA, STEP, CTF and American Law Institute/American Bar Association.
 She is frequently invited to present at gatherings of non-lawyers including giving talks to financial advisors and their clients and at various Toronto Public Library branches.